ZlobnyiSerg/SharpWcf/README.md

 }
 ```

-Now example for hosting:

-Use old style *App.config* settings to setup behaviors and bindings:
+Use *App.config* settings to setup behaviors and bindings:

 ```xml
 <configuration>